-In addition, the Bank continues to invest its resources in enhancing its operational efficiency, risk management and compliance systems in order to withstand the challenges brought about by the ever-changing environment of the banking industry.
-After the completion of the automation project of its Financial Reporting Package (FRP) reports for submission to the BSP in 2021, the automation of the preparation of other regulatory reports is currently underway.
+The safety and soundness of its operations have always been the Bank's utmost priorities.
+Apart from continuous investment of its resources in enhancing its operational efficiency, risk management and compliance systems to withstand the challenges brought about by the ever-changing environment of the banking industry, the Bank also recognizes the potential of embedding environmental & social risk management systems to unlock growth opportunities, enhance risk management capabilities, and strengthen stakeholder relationships as part of its commitment to a sustainable future.

+After the completion of the automation project of its Financial Reporting Package (FRP) reports for submission to the BSP in 2021, the automation of the preparation of other BSP regulatory reports is targeted to be completed in May 2024.
 These initiatives will ensure the accuracy and timeliness of the submission of reports to regulators.